last updated 5 February 2012

 Many of the BMD dates for the Francis Middlecoat family are contained in this Madras Military Fund document.

-Ethel's elder brother Dr Charles Frank Burton was serving in Field Ambulance Units on the Western Front when the above photos of his wife Terry were taken.
+Ethel's elder brother Dr Charles Frank Burton was serving in Field Ambulance Units on the Western Front when the photos of his wife Terry were taken.
 He collected an MC and two mentions in despatches, and stayed in the RAMC after WWI finished (this cartoon of him is dated 1935).
 He lost his life during the evacuation of Singapore in 1942.
+Terry was evacuated in a separate boat and arrived home with a sole artefact from her earlier life - a silver teapot.

 1 January 1924 - John Adolphus Burton dies in Wallington aged 69.